analogic/lescript/README.md

 If you prefer more robust and clean library see excelent https://github.com/kelunik/acme

-## Why i created lescript?
+## Why I created lescript?

-Because of implementation of Let's encrypt to [Poste.io](https://poste.io)!
+Because of implementation of Let's Encrypt to [Poste.io](https://poste.io)!